-The CIH Level 3 Certificate in Housing Practice will provide you with the technical knowledge and understanding across a broad range of frontline housing practices at an operational level.
+The CIH Level 3 Certificate in Housing Practice will provide you with a range of technical knowledge and understanding across a broad range of frontline housing practices at an operational level including housing markets and professional practice.

 What will you learn?